freeman42x/coc-enhancer/README.md

 * the TTS voice is not kawaii enough
 * best highlighting/column for: 100% win streak, different language streak, etc.
 * green and red arrow if someone advances in the leaderboard
-* notifications and permanent indicators for when other Clash of Code players are streaming
 * start new tournament - tournament id
 * tournament id dropdown - aggregate [1..n] tournaments
 * publish user script